m-odonovan/copilot-studio-relays/Twilio WhatsApp Relay/readme.md

 - "BotId" - Copilot Studio bot id (get from URL of bot in designer)
 - "BotTenantId" - get from Copilot Studio settings for agent/bot
-- "BotName":" friendly name of Copilot Studio agent / bot
+- "BotName" - friendly name of Copilot Studio agent / bot
+- "BotLocation" - leave empty if US, otherwise set to "europe", or "india".
+This is for the DirectLine URL
-- "BotTokenEndPoint": directline endpoint e.g "https://example.5b.environment.api.powerplatform.com/powervirtualagents/botsbyschema/cr245_example/directline/token?api-version=2022-03-01-preview"
+- "BotTokenEndPoint" - directline endpoint e.g "https://example.5b.environment.api.powerplatform.com/powervirtualagents/botsbyschema/cr245_example/directline/token?api-version=2022-03-01-preview"
-- "Twilio:AccountSid": This comes from Twilio service
+- "Twilio:AccountSid"- This comes from Twilio service
-- "Twilio:AuthToken": This comes from Twilio service
+- "Twilio:AuthToken" - This comes from Twilio service
-- "Twilio:FromNumber": This is the Twilio telephone number, in the form of "+1....."
+- "Twilio:FromNumber" - This is the Twilio telephone number, in the form of "+1....."

 ### Enable logging in web app